abd-afeez-frexim/hacker-bay-backend-task/README.md

 it will explain how to use the 3 endpoints

 The first endpoints is for loging in.
-The login endpoint generates a jwt token to be applied as an authorization header bearer for weekend.
+The login endpoint generates a jwt token to be applied as an authorization header bearer for the other endpoints.

 The second endpoint accepts a json object and a json patch object.
 The patch is then apllied on the json object and the readjusted json is returned.